 Now, just what will these consequences be you may ask?
 Well, for those over eighteen whatever custodial sentences they do receive, if any, they will no doubt serve just a fraction of their sentences as is common for most criminals in the UK.
 However, in what will clearly be a perversion of justice, those rioters under eighteen will be treated as if they too are the victims of the very crimes they have commited, as this is the ethos at the heart of the youth justice system.
 I know this from having worked alongside and in the Youth Offending Service.
 Within a few weeks many of these rioters that you are now watching loot, burn and terrorise on a twenty four news channel will be on an Intensive Surveillance and Supervision Programme, where they will spend the majority of their 'sentence' being escorted to gyms, adventure centres, DJ courses and having their lunches bought and paid for and they will even be given the bus fares to attend their 'punishment'.
 There will be a minimum of community work as part of their ISSP and in some parts of the country the Youth Offending Service will fail to implement this part of the ISSP.
 I know this will occur because I have seen it first hand.
 Another part of their ISSP will involve them sitting in on classroom based sessions where staff will ask them what feelings they were experiencing prior to setting their community alight and how best they could channel those feelings in the future.
-We may even get them to do some 'poster work', as I have heard it referred to, where they will draw and colour in examples of criminal behaviour just in case they were not aware that torching local businesses and throwing masonry at the police, fire brigade and passers by were indeed criminal acts.
+We may even get them to do some 'poster work', as I have heard it referred to, where they will draw and colour in examples of criminal behaviour just in case they were not aware that torching homes in their communities as well peoples place of employment and throwing masonry at innocent passers by as well as the police, fire brigade were indeed criminal acts.
 When this is the system charged with preventing youth crime is at any wonder we have such high rates of recidivism amongst the more serious of young criminals?
 Many of the rioters you see on the streets will have been through this sytem.
 They know there are no real consequences for their actions and thus they behave in the manner we are now viewing.

 32 minutes ago